google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 How the Test is Performed

 A blood sample is needed.
 The test to settle on your blood group is called ABO typing.
-Your blood sample is varied with antibodies against type A and B blood.
+Your blood sample varies with antibodies against type A and B blood.
 Then, the sample is checked to ascertain whether or not the blood cells stay together.
-If blood cells stick jointly, it means the blood reacted with one of the antibodies.
+If blood cells stick jointly, the blood reacts with one of the antibodies.

-People with type A blood have anti-B antibodies.
-People with type B blood have anti-A antibodies.
+People with type A blood have anti-B antibodies, and people with type B blood have anti-A antibodies.
 Type O blood contains both types of antibodies.

 The 2 Steps Above Can Precisely Settle on Your Blood Type

 Rh typing uses away almost like ABO typing.
-When the diagnosis is completed to ascertain if you’ve got rhesus factor on the surface of your red blood cells, the results are going to be one among these:
+When the diagnosis is completed to ascertain if you’ve got rhesyou’vetor on the surface of your red blood cells, the results are going to be one among these:

 1. Rh+ (positive), if you have this cell surface protein